Asset Protection Basics

 All of my assets are in my company / business.
 Is there something I can do to protect them?

 In situations where an entity (corporation, partnership, LLC, trust) holds significant assets and/or where the owner of the entity is involved in personal litigation (and is thus precluded from creating a personal protective trust), it may be possible for the entity itself to implement protective planning rather than the owner.
 Typically, a trust is created by an individual or individuals, but a trust can also be created by an entity (or by a group of related entities).
-We developed this type of trust about 20 years ago, and call it an “Entity Trust”.
+We developed this type of trust more than 25 years ago, and call it an “Entity Trust”.

 I carry significant liability insurance coverage – why should I be interested in asset protection?